jianliu10/jianliu.github.io/_posts/2019-03-10-DI-domain-driven-service-oriented.md

 This document will use the following business operational systems as sample data sources:

+- MPTS
-MPTS : the Merchandizing Promotion Tracking system.
+  The Merchandizing Promotion Tracking system.
 Both end of day data feed for weekly promotions, and intraday data feed for time limited flash sales and super sales
+- SOD
-SOD : Sales of Day.
+  Sales of Day.
 Intraday data feed.
+- OMS
-OMS : Order Management system. real-time order data integration
+  Order Management system. real-time order data integration
+- WMS
-WMS	: Warehouse Management System. real-time inventory data integration
+  Warehouse Management System. real-time inventory data integration

 The data source systems supply the data in the channels: